httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 A CDN's use of the CDN-Loop header field might expose its presence.
 For example, if CDN A is configured to forward its requests to CDN B for a given origin, CDN B's presence can be revealed if it behaves differently based upon the presence of the CDN-Loop header field.

 The CDN-Loop header field can be generated by any client, and therefore its contents cannot be trusted.
-CDNs who modify their behaviour based upon its contents should assure that this does not become an attack vector (e.g., for Denial-of-Service).
+CDNs who modify their behavior based upon its contents should assure that this does not become an attack vector (e.g., for Denial of Service).

-It is possible to sign the contents of the header field (either by putting the signature directly into the field's content, or using another header field), but such use is not defined (or required) by this specification.
+It is possible to sign the contents of the header field (either by putting the signature directly into the field's content or using another header field), but such use is not defined (or required) by this specification.

 Depending on how it is used, CDN-Loop can expose information about the internal configuration of the CDN; for example, the number of hops inside the CDN, and the hostnames of nodes.